 Maybe the human brain finds harmony in the number three after all.

 Some scholars believe the mystical power of seven derives from the chakra system.
-Humans have seven chakras, corresponding to the seven levels of consciousness.
-And if you blend the seven colours of the rainbow, you get white.
+Humans have seven major energy centres, corresponding to the seven levels of consciousness.
+If you blend the seven colours of the rainbow, you get white.

 Some believe seven is so powerful because it represents the sum of the spiritual (3) and material (4) realms.